liuqx315/Multiscale-pattern/doc/guide/source/linear_solvers/index.rst

 this, each of the DLS and SPILS solvers is in fact generic, in that they are usable completely independently of SUNDIALS.

-For the sake of space, the functions for the DENSE and BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
-However, the functions for dense matrices treated as simple arrays are fully described, because we anticipate that they will be useful in the implementation of preconditioners used with the combination of one of the SUNDIALS solvers and one of the SPILS linear solvers.
+For the sake of space, the functions for the DENSE, BAND modules that work with a matrix type and the functions in the SPGMR, SPBCG, SPTFQMR, SPFGMR and PCG modules are only summarized briefly, since they are less likely to be of direct use in connection with a SUNDIALS solver.
+However, the functions for dense matrices treated as simple arrays and sparse matrices are fully described, because we anticipate that they will be useful in the implementation of preconditioners used with the combination of one of the SUNDIALS solvers and one of the SPILS linear solvers.

 Lastly, it is possible to supply customized linear solvers to ARKode, in that the ARKode solvers only require the existence of a minimal set